 An Event is an object that initiates and passes data to a Business Process.
 It is used with a source interface object, such as a Cloud Monitor.

 Business UseEvents often serve the purpose of channeling data into CIC Studio and ultimately to a Business Process.
 For example, let’s say that you receive purchase orders in .csv format (flat file) and use CIC Studio to process them to your back-end database.
-Your source interface object used in this scenario may be a Cloud Monitor; whenever the Monitor detects an incoming message, it launches an Event – we’ll call this EventPO.
+If using the latest generation of CIC, you would define an Event in a transformation endpoint as part of a data flow (or perhaps your source interface object used in this scenario may be a Cloud Monitor, used in older generations of CIC); either way, whenever an incoming message is detected, it launches an Event – we’ll call this EventPO.

 EventPO carries with it the payload – the data contained within the message.
 EventPO passes the payload to a Business Process for processing.

 Additional Event parameters can also be passed to a Business Process.
 For example, an actual file name (as a parameter) may also “come along for the ride” from the Event to a Business Process.

 In another example, a database table may contain a trigger that sends an Event notification to the CIC Integration Engine whenever something occurs on your database, such as an insert or delete.
 The notification launches an Event, which in turn launches a Business Process.